wey-gu/wey-gu/README.md

 ---------------------------

 - 🧙🏻 My passion lies in learning Spells and Scaling the Magic/ helping other wizards and witches.
-- 🧚 For now, the Magic I have been mainly working on is Graph Tech.
+- 🧚 For now, the Magic I have been mainly working on is GenAI && Graph Tech.
 - ❓ Ask me anything about Graph/ Graph Databases.
 - ⚡ Check out the toy/sample projects to help you make more sense of the NebulaGraph Database [siwei.io/projects/](https://www.siwei.io/projects/).